The Rock Enrichment Academy LLC Handbook

 No food allowed in any other parts of the building.

-If a parent would like to bring a treat to share with their child’s class that day, we ask that you drop off the treat in the lunch room and the lunch monitors will distribute the treats at lunch time.
-Please bring individual serving items, cupcakes or cake that has already been cut.
-The lunch monitors usually do not have time to cut and distribute an item.
-Your understanding and help with this is appreciated.
+If a parent would like to bring a treat to share with their child’s class that day, we ask that you drop off the treat in the lunchroom and the lunch monitors will distribute the treats at lunchtime.
+Due to COVID restrictions, all birthday items must be individually wrapped.
+Please contact your child’s homeroom teacher in advance so that parents of children with allergies may be notified.
+Considering the allergies in the class is encouraged.
+You may contact the leadership team to obtain information on class allergies/restrictions if you wish to accommodate them.
 Birthday invitations may be passed out at school if everyone in the class will be receiving one.